JohnW876/johnwithey1/README.md

 The above tests were carried out and no errors were found.

+## **Responsiveness**

+**Mobile:**

+On mobile devices the navbar collapses to a navbar toggler or hamburger icon.
+Clicking this produces a dropdown menu which displays the navigation links to all pages on the website.
+All images in the carousel, art galleries and About page display at close to full width of the screen in a single column.

+**Tablets:**

+On tablet devices the full navigation bar is shown with all nav links displayed across the top of the page.
+The Galleries show images in 2 columns each taking up half the width of the screen.
+The About page displays the profile image in the center of the screen and the content headings below span the full width of the screen.

+**Desktop:**

+On desktop computers and laptops the full navigation bar is also shown.
+The carousel on the homepage is constrained to a maximum width of 800 px.
+The image galleries display 4 columns of images across the width of the screen.
+The About page displays the profile image in the center of the screen and the content headings below span the full width of the screen.

 ## **Device Testing**

 The website was tested on the following devices: